NVIDIA-Omniverse/OpenUSD-Code-Samples/README.md

 Ideas for new code samples that could help other developers are always welcome.
 Please [create a new issue](https://github.com/NVIDIA-Omniverse/OpenUSD-Code-Samples/issues) requesting a new code sample and add the _new request_ label.
 Someone from the NVIDIA team or OpenUSD community will pick it up.
 If you can contribute it yourself, even better!

 ## Find a Typo or an Error?
 Please let us know if you find any mistakes or non-working code samples.
-[File an issue](https://github.com/NVIDIA-Omniverse/OpenUSD-Code-Samples/issues) with a _bug_ label to let us know and so we can address it.
+[File an issue](https://github.com/NVIDIA-Omniverse/OpenUSD-Code-Samples/issues) with a comment that this is a bug.

 ## Contributing
 Contributions are welcome!
 If you would like to contribute, please read our [Contributing Guidelines](./CONTRIBUTING.md) to understand how to contribute.
 Also, check out the [Code Sample Guidelines](CODE-SAMPLE-GUIDELINES.md) to understand how code samples file and folders are structured in this repository and how to adhere to follow our code samples style.